Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 };
 ```

-7. In the `<ProjectName>.cpp` file, implement the setter and getter for `arcGISArView` property.
+7. In the `<ProjectName>.cpp` file, implement the setter and getter for the
-In the setter, set the properties `originCamera`, `translationFactor` and `setLocationDataSource`.
+`arcGISArView` property.
+In the setter, set the properties `originCamera`,
+`translationFactor`, and `setLocationDataSource`.
-An example of settings for full scale mode is given in the following code.
+An example of settings for world scale mode is given in the following code.
 ```
 using namespace Esri::ArcGISRuntime::Toolkit;
 ...